 In the West and comparatively speaking, manga has a smaller audience than anime.
 This is in spite of the medium’s influence on our seasonal viewing.
 With over forty-five thousand series, only about twenty-seven thousand make it to the small screen.
 When it comes to anime adaptations, we have only begun to scratch the surface.
+Regrettably, psychological manga doesn’t escape this pattern either.

 The reasons for this imbalance are many.
 There are some stories, whereby the subject has a niche audience.
-Other manga stories may be incomplete or failed to pass studio boards.
+Other manga stories may be incomplete or fail to pass studio boards.
 Regardless, the wealth of narratives far exceeds the amount of anime produced.
 (63.2)

 - Published: December 2007 – November 2010